Indigenous Performance Showcase

 Group tickets eligible for a 50% discount; see below for details.

-City of Victoria Indigenous Artist in Residence Lindsay Delaronde is partnering with the Belfry Theatre to present Pendulum: An Indigenous Showcase, which will feature traditional and contemporary multidisciplinary performances by Indigenous artists and groups from across Canada in February.
+Thank you to everyone who attended Pendulum!
+City of Victoria Indigenous Artist in Residence Lindsay Delaronde partnered with the Belfry Theatre to present Pendulum: An Indigenous Showcase, which featured traditional and contemporary multidisciplinary performances by Indigenous artists and groups from across Canada in February.

-Pendulum – An Indigenous Showcase will include the following performances:
+Pendulum – An Indigenous Showcase included the following performances:

 - Lekwungen Dancers, a dance group from the Songhees Nation performing a traditional Paddle Welcome Song, handed down to them by Songhees elder, Flora Joseph;